peter/awesome-type-check/README.md

 * Add comparison to other libraries in RAEDME (prop-types, superstruct, joi etc.)
 * Improve generic message if you can extract title
 * Create single ES5/UMD file with Babel/Rollup for client side use?
 Try https://www.pikapkg.com/blog/introducing-pika-pack
+* Remove @pika/pack from package.json and from pkg if we can't get it to work properly
 * Create a JSFiddle with unpkg (https://medium.com/cameron-nokes/the-30-second-guide-to-publishing-a-typescript-package-to-npm-89d93ff7bccd)
 * Test ability to easily generate documentation etc. based on a nested complex type (good navigability and meta data)
 * More test cases: Enum, nested objects/arrays, AnyOf, AllOf, custom types, optional arrays (ArrayOrScalar)